 Unfortunately there is no cure for periodontal disease, but can be managed with regular periodontal maintenance and practice of good oral hygiene at home.

-Flap Surgery might be necessary if inflammation and deep pockets remain following treatment with scaling and root planning treatment.
+Flap Surgery might be necessary if inflammation and deep pockets remain following treatment with scaling and root planing.
 A periodontist may perform flap surgery to remove tartar deposits in deep pockets or to reduce the periodontal pocket.
 This surgery involves lifting back the gums and removing the tartar.
-The gums are then sutured back in place, so that the tissue fits snugly around the tooth again.
-After surgery the gums will heal and fit more tightly around the tooth.
+The gums are then sutured back in place and allowed to heal.
+The post-surgical outcome will result in tissues that fit more tightly around the tooth.